 The direction in which your refrigerator doors open (door swing) can be reversed, from left to right or right to left, by moving the door hinges from one side to the other.
 Reversing the door swing should be performed by a qualified person.

-Before you begin, turn the refrigerator temperature control to "0" (Mechanical controls) or "OFF" (Electronic controls) and remove the electrical power cord from the wall outlet.
+Before you begin, turn the refrigerator temperature control to "0" (OFF) and remove the electrical power cord from the wall outlet.
 Remove any food from door shelves.